How to Add Multilingual Subtitles to Your Videos

 Why Multilingual Subtitles Matter

-- Wider reach — Your content becomes accessible to viewers who don't speak your language
+- Wider reach — Content becomes accessible to viewers who don't speak your language

 - Better engagement — Viewers watch longer when they can read along

-- SEO benefits — Subtitle text is indexable, improving discoverability
+- SEO benefits — Subtitle text is indexable per language, improving discoverability in each market

 - Accessibility — Deaf and hard-of-hearing viewers can enjoy your content